 Start Your Own Tutoring or Teaching Business

-Would you like to start your own tutoring or teaching business, but you’re not sure where to start?
+Would you like to start your own tutoring or teaching business, but you’re unsure where to start?
 These business-in-a-box solutions and courses can help guide you down the right path.

-Baby Signs is a program that teaches individuals how to become an independent Baby Signs instructor.
-With your business kit, you’ll get lesson plans, marketing tools, training, and support for $349 plus shipping and handling.
+Baby Signs is a program that teaches individuals how to become independent Baby Signs instructors.
+Your business kit will give you lesson plans, marketing tools, training, and support for $349 plus shipping and handling.

 Club Z is a tutoring franchise that offers one-on-one home and online tutoring services in math, science, music, foreign languages, reading, writing, studying skills, and test prep.
-You do not need to have teaching or tutoring experience to open a franchise and the startup costs are $19,750.
+You do not need teaching or tutoring experience to open a franchise; the startup costs are $19,750.

 Healthy Hands Cooking is a home-based franchise that offers a business opportunity for individuals who enjoy healthy cooking and children and want to make money running a business.
 Online training, certification, and marketing materials are $997.